I've been playing Skyrim again recently, and thanks to the wonders of modding, it is lookin' damned fine.

 Before we start, a few mods I don't use: I use a controller and play on a TV, so I don't use Sky UI, but it's really great.
 I also don't use Dynavision even though I really liked it—I have yet to install it and not get save-game bloat.
 (See sidebar.)

 I don't like the mods that hugely overhaul gameplay, so even though I enjoyed WARZONES: Civil Unrest, it wound up kinda getting in my way too much.
 I find Dragons to actually be fairly challenging much of the time, so I've yet to feel the need to install Deadly Dragons, though some recent extreme armor and weapon maxing I've done might finally make me want to make the game harder.
 Finally, I don't use the Realistic Lighting mod, as I think it makes things a little too dark.
-If that's your thing tough, it's a very neat mod.
+If that's your thing though, it's a very neat mod.

 Okay!
 Here we go.
 My preferred Skyrim mods, with thoughts on why I dig them like I do.